Repetition Improves Language Model Embeddings: Echo Embeddings from LLMs

+We apply echo embeddings with mean-token pooling on the synthetic dataset introduced in Section~\ref{sec:toy}, and present the results in Figure~\ref{fig:toy}.
+Echo embeddings with mean-token pooling works significantly better than classical embeddings and \textbf{works well on \emph{both} structures in the data---whether the discriminatory information is in the early or later tokens}.

-With classical embeddings, the contextualized embeddings of $A$ parts of $\splus, \sminus, q$ are identical by construction.
-To test whether echo embeddings can meaningfully distinguish $\splus$ and $\sminus$ despite having identical initial tokens, we take the mean over just the $A$-portion of the echo embeddings and plot the cosine similarities $\Sim(q, \splus)$ and $\Sim(q, \sminus)$ in Figure~\ref{fig:toy} (left).
+In particular, let us focus on structure S2 where the discriminatory information appears in the later tokens.
+Echo embeddings with mean-token pooling work well, while classical embeddings did not because the early tokens could not attend to the later ones.
+This implies that echo embeddings can successfully address this failure and \textbf{the representations of early tokens can capture information ``bidirectionally'' about the entire input without changing causal to bidirectional attention}.
+To test this further, we measure whether echo embeddings can meaningfully distinguish $\splus$ and $\sminus$ using just the information in the $A$ portions despite the discriminatory information solely appearing in the later $B-$ parts.
+Recall that echo embeddings extract embeddings from the second occurrence.
+We plot the cosine similarities $\Sim(q, \splus)$ and $\Sim(q, \sminus)$ in Figure~\ref{fig:toy} (C).
 We find that $\Sim(q, \splus)$ is typically larger than $\Sim(q, \sminus)$.
-Since we are only pooling the echo embeddings of the A-portion, any distinction between $\splus, \sminus$ must come from the echo embeddings of $A$ capturing information from the later parts of the sentence.
-This showcases that current autoregressive language models can in fact allow early tokens to capture information from later tokens via echo embeddings.
+Since we are only pooling the echo embeddings of the $A$ portion, any distinction between $\splus, \sminus$ must come from the echo embeddings of $A$ capturing information from the later parts of the sentence.